startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         element of the array.
 Store it as thrice_sum.
 Subtract the sum of the whole array from the thrice_sum and divide the result by 2.
 The number we get is the required number (which appears once in the array).
+        How do we add each number once though? we cant use a set.
+        XOr? wtf?

 32) DP is like traversing a DAG. it can have a parents array, dist, and visited set.
 SOmetimes you need to backtrack to retrieve parents so remember how to do that!!!!.